 There are free tools also in the market that will help you out if you are a beginner.
 It is a fast yet easy task to do but is very crucial for engaging the audience.

-High quality images and infographics are meant to stick the user on your blog than any other thing.
-Because nowadays people are more attracted towards videos and graphics than taking a minute or two to read the content.
+High-quality images and infographics are meant to stick the user on your blog more than any other thing.
+Because nowadays people are more attracted to videos and graphics than taking a minute or two to read the content.
 So, it is a great way to deliver your message through images.

-17. Formating is a key to give a start with your WordPress blogging posts
+17. Formating is a key to giving a start with your WordPress blogging posts

 What could be more specific than being professional with your blog?
 Which will eventually grab people attention and appreciation as well.